2026 Eurovision Song Contest Grand Final predictions, betting tips and odds: Finns to win but Sweden are interesting outsiders

 TV BBC One & BBC iPlayer

-The Eurovision Song Contest final takes place in Austria on Saturday night and as Graham Norton sharpens up his one-liners for another year of sequins, smoke machines and questionable key changes, this year's competition features a strong market leader from Finland.
+The Eurovision Song Contest final takes place in Austria tonight and as Graham Norton sharpens up his one-liners for another year of sequins, smoke machines and questionable key changes, this year's competition features a strong market leader from Finland.

 This year's 25-runner field is a gloriously chaotic mix of genres, ranging from genuine chart contenders to songs that sound like they were written during an internet outage.